thanpolas/toddmotto.github.io/_posts/2013-09-21-the-data-js-api-for-modular-dom-elements-stop-using-selectors-in-your-javascript.md

 Selectors in JavaScript are bad.
 They are rubbish and I despise working with them.
 The bridge between the DOM and JavaScript is a tough one to cross and in no way modular, but there are ways around this.
 JavaScript is a beautiful language, it's fully dynamic, and that's exactly what selectors _aren't_.
 Selectors are a sin, and here's why...

-A while ago [I wrote about `data-js` selectors](//toddmotto.com/data-js-selectors-enhancing-html5-development-by-separating-css-from-javascript), a fleshed out idea that was very raw and an attempt to create JavaScript logic beyond DOM selectors.
+A while ago [I wrote about `data-js` selectors](//toddmotto.com/data-js-selectors-enhancing-html5-development-by-separating-css-from-javascript), a fleshed out idea that was very raw and an attempt to create JavaScript logic beyond DOM selectors by binding logic to a `data-*` selector and not targeting an element.
 I'd experimented with it a few times and it often got a bit sticky when it came to modularity - I was repeating a lot of code.
 I've finally began to see the clearer picture on the 'modularness' and feel like it's worth sharing.

 I'm going to show you how to: